OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 .. note:: For security reasons, you may define different users to access different ESX Clusters.
 A different user can defined in OpenNebula per ESX cluster, which is encapsulated in OpenNebula as an OpenNebula host.

-- All ESX hosts belonging to the same ESX cluster to be exposed to OpenNebula **must** share at least one datastore among them.
+* All ESX hosts belonging to the same ESX cluster to be exposed to OpenNebula **must** share at least one datastore among them.

-- The ESX cluster **should** have DRS enabled.
+* The ESX cluster **should** have DRS enabled.
 DRS is not required but it is recommended.
 OpenNebula does not schedule to the granularity of ESX hosts, DRS is needed to select the actual ESX host within the cluster, otherwise the VM will be launched in the ESX where the VM template has been created.

-- **Save as VM Templates those VMs that will be instantiated through the OpenNebula provisioning portal**
+* **Save as VM Templates those VMs that will be instantiated through the OpenNebula provisioning portal**

-- To enable VNC functionality, repeat the following procedure for each ESX:
+* To enable VNC functionality, repeat the following procedure for each ESX:

-  - In the vSphere client proceed to Home -> Inventory -> Hosts and Clusters
+  * In the vSphere client proceed to Home -> Inventory -> Hosts and Clusters
-  - Select the ESX host, Configuration tab and select Security Profile in the Software category
+  * Select the ESX host, Configuration tab and select Security Profile in the Software category
-  - In the Firewall section, select Edit.
+  * In the Firewall section, select Edit.
 Enable GDB Server, then click OK
-  - Make sure that the ESX hosts are reachable from the OpenNebula front-end
+  * Make sure that the ESX hosts are reachable from the OpenNebula front-end

-.. important:: OpenNebula will **NOT** modify any vCenter configuration.
+.. note:: OpenNebula will **NOT** modify any vCenter configuration.

 Configuration